 16. Udaipur-The Crown Jewel of Rajasthan

 Udaipur is one in a million to be counted as a romantic place to visit in north India.
 It spellbinds visitors by their beautiful lake and a palace built on a lake, so Udaipur basically got to do a lot with lakes.
-The city has a stunning location with mountains in a distant and acres of open grounds dotted with forests and bright coloured ancient buildings.
+The city has a stunning location with mountains in a distant and acres of open grounds dotted with forests and bright colored ancient buildings.

 The lake palace and the lake garden both urge one to stay in this majestic dwelling for hours.
 Besides the Saheliyon Ki Bari and the Bagore Ki Haveli are the two stunning attractions to behold.
 If you wish to breathe in fresh air and get lost in the beauty of the emerald vast forested land, then you’ve got to visit the Monsoon Palace.
 This hilltop attraction is one of the most important places you have to visit while vacationing in Udaipur.